Quantum Pseudorandom Scramblers: Introduction

 \section{Introduction}

-Pseudorandomness is a fundamental concept in complexity theory and cryptography, capturing the phenomenon where objects look random to computationally-bounded adversaries.
-Recently, Ji, Liu and Song~\cite{JLS18} introduced quantum pseudorandom state generators ($\prsg$s) as a family of quantum states $\{\ket{\phi_k}\}_{k\in\K}$, which can be generated in polynomial time, and no computationally-bounded quantum adversary can distinguish polynomially many copies of $\ket{\phi_k}$ from polynomially many copies of a Haar random state. $\prsg$s can be considered as a quantum counterpart to classical pseudorandom generators, and can be constructed assuming the existence of one-way functions that are hard for efficient quantum adversaries~\cite{JLS18,BS19,BS20,AGQY22,BFG+22}.
-What is surprising, $\prsg$s are proven weaker than one-way functions relative to an oracle~\cite{Kre21}.
-Since one-way functions are considered the \emph{minimal} assumption in classical cryptography, this opens up the possibility of basing cryptography on \emph{weaker} assumptions in a quantum world.
-There have been exciting advances in recent years, building a host of cryptographic tasks on $\prsg$s only as well as developing novel primitives, such as bit commitment, digital signatures, secure multi-party computation, quantum money, and quantum trapdoor functions~\cite{BS20_qcoin,AQY22,MY22,AGQY22,Col23}.
-In addition to cryptographic interest, pseudorandom states have also garnered considerable attention from the community of quantum gravity theory and string theory~\cite{BFV20,KTP20,BCHJ+21,BFG+22,YE23}.
+Pseudorandomness is a fundamental concept in complexity theory and cryptography, offering efficient approximation to true randomness against computationally bounded adversaries.
+Recently, Ji, Liu and Song~\cite{JLS18} introduced quantum pseudorandom state generators ($\prsg$s) as a family of quantum states $\{\ket{\phi_k}\}_{k\in\K}$, which can be generated in polynomial time, and no computationally-bounded quantum adversary can distinguish polynomially many copies of $\ket{\phi_k}$ from polynomially many copies of a Haar random state. $\prsg$s can be considered as a quantum counterpart to classical pseudorandom generators, and can be constructed assuming the existence of one-way functions that are hard for efficient quantum adversaries~\cite{JLS18,BS19,BS20,AGQY22,ABF+22}.
+What is surprising, $\prsg$s are proven weaker than one-way functions in a relativized world~\cite{Kre21,KQST23}.
+Since one-way functions are considered the \emph{minimal} assumption in classical cryptography, this opens up the possibility of basing quantum cryptography on \emph{weaker} assumptions.
+There have been exciting advances in recent years, realizing a host of cryptographic tasks based on $\prsg$s~\cite{BS20_qcoin,AQY22,MY22,AGQY22,Col23}.
+In addition to cryptographic interest, pseudorandom states have also inspired new developments for quantum gravity theory and string theory~\cite{BFV20,KTP20,BCHJ+21,ABF+22,YE23}.